 Overview

 With war encroaching on the nation in the summer of 1940, the United States was in a search of small reconnaissance vehicle to replace the Army’s motorcycle and modified Ford Model-T vehicles used at the time.
 The United States had a long wish list of what they would like to see in their new vehicle including stats such as 600-lb. load capacity, height less than 36 inches, and gross vehicle weight below 1,300 lbs.
-The United State military invited 135 manufacturers to submit their bids.
+The United States military invited 135 manufacturers to submit their bids.
 The first to answer was American Bantam Car Co. and Willys-Overland.
 Later the Ford Motor Company entered the contest and the competition for a government contract began.
 Bantam was the first to create a prototype, taking 49 days to complete the first model.
 After several tests, the first contracts were given to Willys-Overland and Ford to meet the demand.
 Almost 650,000 Jeeps were built by Willys and Ford during World War II.

 Other Artifacts in This Exhibit